developerahmad1/learning-git/README.md

 # Learingn Git
-i learn the git bu sharda khapra
+i learn the git by sharda khapra